hrosseel/IASSL_TDE_SSA/README.md

 ## Requirements
 In order to run this code, you need to install the packages specified in [requirements.txt](requirements.txt).

-The package `acoustdsp` can be found in the following [repository](https://github.com/hrosseel/acoustDSP).

 ## Cite us
 In case you find this code helpful, please cite the following paper:
 - Plain text: